Honors & Awards

 Isaac Armstrong joined the Nebraska football program as a walk-on after spending time as the placekicker and punter for Lincoln Southwest.
 As a senior in 2014, Armstrong earned second-team Super-State accolades in helping the Silver Hawks to a state playoff berth.
 He also played for the soccer team at Southwest, earning first-team all-state honors in 2015.
 He scored 18 goals as a senior in 2015 and eight goals during his junior campaign.
 Armstrong spent his sophomore season at Kearney High School, where he scored 15 goals.

 Isaac was born on Nov.
 10, 1996, and is the son of Mark and Lori Armstrong.
 He is majoring in child, youth and family studies.
+He earned a spot on the Nebraska Scholar-Athlete Honor Roll in the spring of 2019.
 He was a member of the Brook Berringer and Tom Osborne Citizenship Teams in 2017.
 He has volunteered with Uplifting Athletes, Husker Heroes, Kids Against Hunger and hospital outreach visits.